-What is the customer lifecycle?
+In the context of eCommerce, what is the customer lifecycle?
 Why do you need it, and how will it help you in your marketing efforts?

-In this video, you’ll learn:
+In this article, you’ll learn:

-– different customer lifecycle stages and what they mean
+- Different customer lifecycle stages and what they mean

-– how you can leverage the understanding of customer lifecycle for other marketing activities
+- How you can leverage the understanding of customer lifecycle for other marketing activities

 From our experience, putting the customer lifecycle at the core of each email marketing campaign guarantees its success.
 Try these tips for your business today and see for yourself.

 The customer lifecycle is a process through which a person goes before buying something from your eCommerce and after the purchase.

 There are five main stages through which each person goes through.

 The five stages are:

 Let’s take a closer look at each one of them and discover how you can improve your marketing and customer experience at each stage.